 - Close the BAME Attainment/Awarding Gap

-- Decolonize and Diversify the Curriculum
+- Decolonize and Diversify the Curriculum.

 Why Have We Developed A Race Equality Action Plan Now?

 The University has been working towards a submission to the Race Equality Charter since the summer of 2017.
-We believe that applying for the Race Equality Charter is a unique chance to further build on our work to embed Race Equality within the University.
+We believe tha applying for the Race Equality Charter is a unique chance to further build on our work to embed Race Equality within the University.
 The Race Equality Charter is a sector quality-mark designed by AdvanceHE to promote best practice in race relations.
 It has provided a structure for the University to investigate where racial inequalities exist within the institution, by requiring the University collate and analyse information about how ethnicity effects the recruitment, satisfaction and success of our staff and students.

 It has also provided an intellectual framework that guides our approach to enhancing Race Equality, through its five key principles:

 - Racial inequalities are a significant issue within higher education.
 Racial inequalities are not necessarily overt, isolated incidents.
 Racism is an everyday facet of UK society and racial inequalities manifest themselves in every situations, processes and behaviours.